AndrewH512/Foxswap/README.md

 - Transactions - When a post is marked as sold/rented, an admin is able to view all the transactions made.
 The admin can fitler this by the transaction ID.

-404 Page - The 404 page is displayed when a user tries to access a page or resource on Foxswap that does not exist.
-We have test examples on our website (like favorites).
 ------------------------------------------------------------------------------------------------
 Features That Did Not Make Version 1 Include:
 -Reviews, Changing Passwords